What You Need to Know About Business Renters Insurance

 Commercial Auto Insurance covers vehicles that are owned by businesses for its operations.
 It covers repair costs, medical costs for bodily injuries, legal defense costs, vandalism, and collision coverage.

-Note: You’re not the only party to have insurance on the building space when you’re renting.
+Note: You won’t be the only party to have insurance on the building space when you’re renting.
 Your landlord should also have a policy on their property.
-So, make it a point to discuss with them what exactly their policy covers.
+So, make it a point to ask them what exactly their policy covers.
 It will help you in identifying the areas your business renters insurance needs to cover.

 Many business owners include business renters insurance in their Business Owners Insurance (BOP).
 This allows businesses to combine three insurance types into one policy:

 General Liability Insurance